-LIPA leases a fleet of vehicles ranging from passenger cars to heavy duty trucks.
-Lease terms range up to 120 months.
-The monthly lease payment is based upon a straight-line depreciation of the vehicle cost over its term, a monthly variable interest rate based upon LIBOR plus 1.95% and a management fee.
-The management fee is excluded from the computation of the right-to-use asset and corresponding obligation.
+LIPA leases a fleet of vehicles ranging from passenger cars to heavy-duty trucks.
+Lease terms range up to 120 months, with 43 months remaining on such leases.
+The monthly lease payment is based upon a straight-line depreciation of the vehicle cost over its term, a monthly variable interest rate based upon LIBOR plus 1.95%, and a management fee.
+The management fee is excluded from the computation of the lease asset and corresponding obligation.
 If LIPA decides to end an individual vehicle lease prior to term end, any difference between the undepreciated vehicle cost, (as calculated under the lease) and the proceeds received from the sale of the vehicle by the leasing company are either returned to LIPA if the proceeds are greater than the undepreciated cost or charged to LIPA if less than the undepreciated cost.

-There are no other payments such as residual value guarantees or termination penalties, not previously included in the measurement of the lease liability reflected as outflows of resources.
-As of December 31, 2021 and 2020, the right-to-use asset, net of amortization and the corresponding lease obligation for the fleet amounted to approximately \$7 million and \$10 million, respectively.
+There are no other payments such as residual value guarantees or termination penalties not previously included in the measurement of the lease liability reflected as outflows of resources.
+As of December 31, 2022 and 2021, the leased asset, net of amortization, and the corresponding lease liability for the fleet amounted to approximately \$4 million and \$7 million, respectively.